stewartsmith/drizzle/docs/dynamic.rst

 the following:
 EXECUTE "SELECT 1" CONCURRENT;

+By adding "WAIT" to a CONCURRENT execute, you can have the session that called EXECUTE wait till the child is finished before returning.

 The query will run in a new session and will execute as the user that launched it.
 It can be killed via KILL and the system limit on total number of sessions will be enforced.